turingschool/curriculum/source/projects/blogger.markdown

 There are two popular gems for authentication: One is one named [AuthLogic](https://github.com/binarylogic/authlogic/) and I wrote up an iteration using it for the [Merchant](http://tutorials.jumpstartlab.com/projects/merchant.html) tutorial, but I think it is a little complicated for a Rails novice.
 You have to create several different models, controllers, and views manually.
 The documentation is kind of confusing, and I don't think my tutorial is that much better.
 The second is called [Devise](https://github.com/plataformatec/devise), and while it's the gold standard for Rails 3 applications, it is also really complicated.

-So, instead, we'll use a relatively recent addition to the world of Rails authentication options, [Sorcery](https://github.com/NoamB/sorcery), which is a lightweight and straightforward implementation that gives us a good balance of functionality and exposure to the interesting pieces and parts.
+[Sorcery](https://github.com/NoamB/sorcery) is a lightweight and straightforward authentication service gem.
+It strikes a good a good balance of functionality and complexity.

 ### Installing Sorcery